Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to score more than 56.5 points in six of nine games this season.
+- Louisiana Tech has combined with its opponents to put up more than 57 points in six of nine games this season.

-- Charlotte's games have gone over 56.5 points in four of nine chances this season.

-- Saturday's over/under is 3.6 points higher than the combined 52.9 PPG average of the two teams.
+- The two teams combine to average 52.9 points per game, 4.1 less than the total in this contest.

-- This contest's over/under is 6.5 points under the 63 these two squads combine to give up per game in 2021.
+- This contest's total is 6.0 points under the 63 these two squads combine to give up per game in 2021.

-- Bulldogs games this season feature an average total of 58.5 points, a number 2.0 points higher than Saturday's over/under.
+- The Bulldogs and their opponents have scored an average of 58.5 points per game in 2021, 1.5 more than Saturday's total.

-- The 56.5-point over/under for this game is 2.9 points below the 59.4 points per game average total in 49ers games this season.
+- In 2021, games involving the 49ers have averaged a total of 59.4 points, 2.4 more than the set total in this contest.

 Louisiana Tech Stats and Trends

-- In Louisiana Tech's nine games this season, it has three wins against the spread.
+- Louisiana Tech has three wins against the spread in nine games this season.

 - Louisiana Tech is 2-2 against the spread and 1-3 overall this season when the team puts up more than 29.0 points.

-- When Louisiana Tech amasses over 449.9 yards, the team is 2-0 against the spread and 0-2 overall.
+- Louisiana Tech is 2-0 against the spread and 0-2 overall when the team amasses more than 449.9 yards.

-- The Bulldogs have turned the ball over 14 times this season, three more turnovers than the 49ers have forced (11).
+- This year, the Bulldogs have turned the ball over 14 times, three more than the 49ers' takeaways (11).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.